 Woodworm insects are known to have between a two and five-year life cycle.
 Within this time, the larvae will hatch and then eat away the wood under the surface before re-emerging as beetles, mating, laying more eggs and then finally dying.
 The life cycle of the wood-boring beetle is normally always near completion before most property owners are even aware they have a problem.
 Through understanding the details of the woodworms life cycle we are able to treat the issue effectively and efficiently.

 The life cycle sees woodworm beetles or wormwood as they have sometimes been called) live within the wood and timber and explains the journey to the surface where they can eventually be seen by the naked eye.

-Remedial Surveyor and Waterproofing Design Specialist CSRT CSSW
+Managing Surveyor and Waterproofing Design Specialist CSRT CSSW ACABE

 The beginning of the woodworm lifecycle sees the worm entering the small natural cracks in the wood or timber ends.
 Once penetrated, the female woodworm will lay its eggs in cracks, crevices and pre-existing holes created by previous woodworm.
 By doing this, the eggs remain safe and protected allowing them to develop and eventually hatch.